Category: Investment Management

 What is the Dividend Yield you are earning

-Dividend is distribution of portion of company earnings or profits to its shareholders.
-Dividends are normally paid in cash, but can also be paid in shares or through property ownership.
+Dividends represent the distribution of a portion of a company's earnings or profits to its shareholders.
+Typically, these dividends are paid in cash, although they can also be issued as shares or through property ownership.

-While investing in a company, it is important to study the steady growth of earnings and dividends paid out to its shareholders.
+When considering an investment in a company, it's essential to examine the consistent growth of both earnings and dividends distributed to shareholders.

-Dividend Yield is the dividend received relative to the share price.
-Normally dividends are paid on the face value of shares of a company.
-The formula for dividend yield is:
+Dividend Yield measures the dividend received concerning the share price.
+Dividends are usually paid based on the face value of a company's shares.
+The formula for calculating the dividend yield is:

 Annual dividends per share / Price Per Share

-Therefore, when one measures the return on capital through dividend yield, it is important to note the real return or dividend yield.
+As a result, when evaluating the return on capital using the dividend yield, it's crucial to focus on the actual return or dividend yield.

-Hence the dividend yield for the investor is 26.67% and not 40%, since he has not purchased the share at face value of Rs 10.
+Therefore, the dividend yield for the investor is 26.67%, not 40%, as they did not purchase the share at the face value of Rs 10.

 abcd